Winter9998/temperature-converter/README.md

 ## Temperature Converter in C++

-### This repository contains a simple C++ program for converting temperatures between Fahrenheit and Celsius.
+### This repository contains a simple C++ program for converting temperatures between Fahrenheit, Celsius and Kelvin.
 #### Features

     Convert from Celsius to Fahrenheit.